Relational Quadrilateralland. I. The Classical Theory: Key 4b[ ] : Gibbons--Pope coordinates

 The coordinate ranges are $0 \leq \chi \leq \pi/2$, $0 \leq \beta \leq \pi$, $0 \leq \phi \leq 2\pi$ (a reasonable range redefinition since it is the third relative angle), and $0 \leq \psi \leq 4\pi$.
 These are related to the bipolar form of the Fubini--Study coordinates by \beq \psi^{\prime} = - \{\Phi_1 + \Phi_2\} \mbox{ } , \mbox{ } \mbox{ } \phi^{\prime} = \Phi_2 -\Phi_1, \eeq with then $\psi = - \psi^{\prime}$ (measured in the opposite direction to match Gibbons--Pope's convention) and $\phi$ is taken to cover the coordinate range $0$ to $2\pi$, which is comeasurate with it itself being the third relative angle between the Jacobi vectors involved. \beq \beta = 2\,\mbox{arctan}\,({\cal R}_2/{\cal R}_1) \mbox{ } , \mbox{ } \mbox{ } \chi = \mbox{arctan}\big(\sqrt{{\cal R}_1\mbox{}^2 + {\cal R}_2\mbox{}^2}\big) \mbox{ } . \eeq From here on, a different interpretation is to be attached to these last two formulae in terms of the $\rho_i$, according to the choice of H or K and of ratios.

 \mbox{ }

-{\bf General interpretation}.
+{\bf General geometrical interpretation}.
 By their ranges, $\beta$ and $\phi$ parallel azimuthal and polar coordinates on the sphere.
-[In fact, $\beta$, $\phi$ and $\psi$ take the form of Euler angles on $SU(2)$, with the remaining coordinate $\chi$ playing the role of a compactified radius.]
+[Furthermore, $\beta$, $\phi$ and $\psi$ take the form of Euler angles on $SU(2)$, with the remaining coordinate $\chi$ playing the role of a compactified radius.]
 Now, in the quadrilateralland interpretation, $\beta$ has the same mathematical form as triangleland's azimuthal coordinate $\Theta$ (\ref{TriAzi}).
-Additionally, $\chi$ parallels 4-stop metroland's azimuthal coordinate $\theta$ [the first equation in (\ref{4StopPolars})], except that it is over half of the range of that, since the collinear 1234 and 4321 orientations have to be the same due to the existence of the second dimension via which they can be rotated into each other.
+Additionally, $\chi$ parallels 4-stop metroland's azimuthal coordinate $\theta$ [the first equation in (\ref{4StopPolars})], except that it has only half the range.
+(This halving is because the collinear 1234 and 4321 orientations have to be the same due to the existence of the second dimension via which they can be rotated into each other.)

 \mbox{ }